Getting Lost Again

 Camping at Jablaničko Jezero, near Konjic

 We parked, grabbed a beer from the fridge and went to cool down in the lake.
-Later we popped into the restaurant in the site and had Ćevapi for dinner with several beers.
+Later we popped into the restaurant on the site and had Ćevapi for dinner with several beers.
 All of these places have restaurants and being so cheap, we have been using them rather than cooking.

 Scroll to Top